Sections

 Conference paper

-2. A high-order shock-capturing DG method based on the TENO scheme
+2. A new high-order RKDG method based on the TENO-THINC scheme for shock-capturing

 • Author(s): Huang, Haohan; Fu, Lin